Navigation

 Contacts:

-- For SFWMD lock operations, contact Advanced Design & Construction Corp., Lock Tender Division, at (863) 532-8042.
+- For SFWMD lock operations, contact Advanced Lock Tender Division, LLC at 863-532-8042.

 U.S. Army Corps of Engineers Navigation Locks on the Okeechobee Waterway

-The Okeechobee Waterway stretches 154 miles from the Atlantic Ocean at Stuart to the Gulf of Mexico at Fort Myers.
+The Okeechobee Waterway stretches 154 miles from the Atlantic Ocean at Stuart to the Gulf of America at Fort Myers.
 The U.S. Army Corps of Engineers operates these five navigation locks on the waterway:

 - S-77, S-78 and S-79, Fort Myers to Moore Haven, Caloosahatchee River